William McKinley: Western Virginia and Antietam

 Rutherford B. Hayes was McKinley's mentor during and after the Civil War.

 When the Confederate states seceded and the American Civil War began in 1861, thousands of men in Ohio volunteered for service.
 Among them were McKinley and his cousin William McKinley Osbourne, who enlisted as privates in the newly formed Poland Guards in June 1861.
-The men left for Columbus where they were consolidated with other small units to form the 23rd Ohio Infantry.
+The men left for Columbus, where they were consolidated with other small units to form the 23rd Ohio Infantry.

 The men were unhappy to learn that, unlike Ohio's earlier volunteer regiments, they would not be permitted to elect their officers; these would be designated by Ohio's governor, William Dennison.
-Dennison appointed Colonel William Rosecrans as the commander of the regiment, and the men began training on the outskirts of Columbus.
+Dennison appointed Colonel William Rosecrans the commander of the regiment, and the men began training on the outskirts of Columbus.
 McKinley quickly took to the soldier's life: he wrote a series of letters to his hometown newspaper extolling the army and the Union cause.
 Delays in issuance of uniforms and weapons again brought the men into conflict with their officers, but Major Rutherford B. Hayes convinced them to accept what the government had issued them; his style in dealing with the men impressed McKinley, beginning an association and friendship that would last until Hayes's death in 1893.

 After a month of training, McKinley and the 23rd Ohio, now led by Colonel Eliakim P. Scammon, set out for western Virginia (today part of West Virginia) in July 1861 as a part of the Kanawha Division.
 McKinley initially thought Scammon was a martinet, but when the regiment entered battle, he came to appreciate the value of their relentless drilling.
 Their first contact with the enemy came in September when they drove back Confederate troops at Carnifex Ferry in present-day West Virginia.
 Three days after the battle, McKinley was assigned to duty in the brigade quartermaster office, where he worked both to supply his regiment, and as a clerk.
 In November, the regiment established winter quarters near Fayetteville (today in West Virginia).
 McKinley spent the winter substituting for a commissary sergeant who was ill, and in April 1862 he was promoted to that rank.
 The regiment resumed its advance that spring with Hayes in command (Scammon led the brigade) and fought several minor engagements against the rebel forces.